giriaryan694-a11y/iceman-breach-story/README.md

 ---

-# 💬 If you want, I can also simulate:

-* A **safe red-team perspective** of how such an attack is *simulated* ethically
-* How SOC + Red Team collaborate
-* A purple-team scenario
-* How YOU would analyze such an attack as a future red-teamer

-Tell me what you want next.

 # 🚨 Iceman's Icecreams — Incident Response Walkthrough

 A fictional, safe, educational cybersecurity scenario demonstrating how a Security Operations Center (SOC) responds to an attempted data-access attack.